Vineeth-Dasari/flightAndSearchService/Readme.md

 Once you've added your db config as listed above, go to the src folder from your terminal and execute npx sequelize db:create git

+## Tables
+    -City id, name, created_at, updated_at

+    -Airport id, name, address, city_id, created_at, updated_at

+        --> Relationship -> City has many airports and Airport belongs to a city (one to many)

 / This is for feature based architecture but we are focusing on role based we are working on above one